spacemanidol/MSMARCO/README.md

 Please submit your results either in json or jsonl format and ensure that each answer you are providing has its refrence query_id and query_text.
 If your model does not have query_id and query_text it is difficult/impossible to evalutate the submission.
 To avoid "P-hacking" we discourage too many submissions from the same group in a short period of time.
 Because submissions don't require the final trained model we also retain the right to request a model to validate the results being submitted
+### Run baseline systems on multilingual datasets
+To encourage competitors to generate performant systems regardless of the langauge we recommend teams also test their systems on datasets in other langauges such as Baidu's DuReader.

+[DuReader](https://ai.baidu.com/broad/subordinate?dataset=dureader) is a Chinese dataset focused on machine reading comprehension and question answering.
+Its design and area of focus is very similair to that of MSMARCO.
+The DuReader team has created scripts to allow DuReader system to use msmarco data and we have created scripts to allow MSMARCO teams to use DuReader data.
+We Strongly recommend training and testing your system with both datasets.
+We are in the process of creating an analysis tool that would take results to both systems and debug the wins/losses.

+To download the DuReader Data navigate to their [Git Repo](https://github.com/baidu/DuReader) and follow their instructions to download the data.
+After you have downloaded and processed the data you can run our converter scripts to turn the data into MSMARCO format as below.
+'''
+python3 duread_to_msmarco.py ~/Data/dureader/train/search.train.json ~/Data/dureader/train/search.train.msmarcoformat.json
+'''

+We have not experimented with how model perform using [Transfer Learning](http://cs231n.github.io/transfer-learning/) but are excited to see what the community finds.

 ### Feedback
 MS MARCO has been designed not as a dataset to be beat but an effort to establish a large community of researchers working on Machine Comprehension.
 If you have any thoughts on things we can do better, ideas for how to use datasets or general question please dont hesitate to [reach out and ask](mailto:ms-marco@microsoft.com?subject=MS MARCO Feedback).